stratisMarkou/random-walks/random-walks/book/topology/001-metric-spaces.md

 ## Metric spaces

-We begin with the definition of metric spaces, which are sets equiped with a notion of distance, the metric.
+We begin with the definition of metric spaces.
+A metric space is a set that is equiped with a notion of distance between elements, the metric.

 :::{prf:definition} Metric space
-:label: topology-def-metric-space
+:label: topology:def-metric-space
 A metric space is a pair $(X, d_X)$ of a set $X,$ called the space, and a function $d_X: X \times X \to \mathbb{R},$ called the metric, which satisfy

 1. $d(x, y) \geq 0$ for all $x, y \in X,$